barurb1996/petStore/readme.md

 I tried to test the authorization and scopes but for some reason it seems it does not work properly.
 With or without being authorized with specific scopes I had accessed to all the resources.

+To run the tests execute command:
+`npx cucumber-js`